XenHat/dummy-plug-automation/README.md

 ### Sunshine integration

-To use this with [Sunshine][sunshine-website], add the command as a "preparation command" in your web configuration, usually available at https://localhost:47990/config:
+To use this with [Sunshine][sunshine-website], add the command as a "preparation command" in your web configuration, usually available at [this url][local-webui]:
 <img width="1289" height="172" alt="image" src="https://github.com/user-attachments/assets/b2a60ef4-fd58-4fb1-8ec3-c4964f954ff9" />

 You can achieve the same result by editing `~/.config/sunshine/sunshine.conf`: